haleigh-ziebol/forager-app/README.md

 ### View Your Finds

 Map View:
+A summarized view of logged finds.
+Clicking the red icon by the observation number causes its pin on the map to bounce.
 ![Map View](./public/Documentation/Map%20View.png)

 Info Window:
+This window is opened by clicking on a pin on the map.
 ![Info Window](./public/Documentation/Info%20Window.png)

 List View:
+A card layout of all a users finds.
 ![List View](./public/Documentation/List%20View.png)

 ### Search for Wild Edibles By Name/Region/Growth Type
+The 'Search Edibles' feature allows a user to search for wild edibles by name and/or region and/or growth type.

 ![Search Page](./public/Documentation/Search.png)

 ![Search Results Page](./public/Documentation/Search%20Results%20Page.png)

 ### Learn More About Your Foraging Finds
 Species information populated from Wikipedia API.
 Links to the full wikipedia page and USDA database are included.
+This species info page can be accessed using the (i) buttons.

 ![Species Info Page](./public/Documentation/Species%20Info%20Page.png)